itewqq/CHES25-Trace-Copilot/README.md

 - Co-Analyse the side-channel trace and the address sequence in `pico/src/pico_trace_process.ipynb`.
 See the code and comments for details.

 >**Update for the revision**: we uploaded the original scripts of firmware handling and trace processing in the ECDSA and random-delayed AES experiments according to the manuscript revision.
 Please refer to `src/` and `pico/` for the details.
+>To reproduce the results, you can download the collected trace files [here](https://drive.google.com/file/d/1Fp6cgyVPmdNk7brx-tQYgUrEvC862Z0r/view?usp=sharing).
+(We register an *anonymous* Google account to publish this link).